This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 Social media platforms can amplify coordinated smear campaigns, spreading false information and damaging your reputation.
 Malicious actors may create fake profiles or exploit trends to attack your brand.

-- Monitor Brand Mentions: Employ AI tools like Hootsuite to identify suspicious activity or spikes in negative sentiment.
+- Monitor Brand Mentions: Employ tools like Hootsuite to identify suspicious activity or spikes in negative sentiment.

 - Have a Crisis Plan Ready: Prepare a response strategy to address misinformation swiftly and transparently.